rafgaj/Gamepad-buttons/README.md

     - simpleio.mpy

     Unzip downloaded library file and copy required files onto the CIRCUITPY drive into the /lib directory.
+    >**Note**: The libraries are included in the release files but may be out of date.
+If you don't care about the latest versions, you can skip this step.

 ## Programming the microcontroller
 Copy the files: *boot.py*, *hid_gamepad.py* and *code.py* onto the CIRCUITPY directly.
 Reconnect device and should works.